felipetovarhenao/bell-tutorials/public/markdown/04_expressions.md

 | Modulo (remainder) | `%`      | `9 % 4`  | `1`    |
 | Power              | `**`     | `2 ** 3` | `8`    |

-We will dedicate a more time later on to explore other _bell_ operators, but these are a good starting point.
+We will dedicate a bit more time later on to explore other _bell_ operators, but these are a good starting point.

 ### Examples